gabeztaylor/gabeztaylor.github.io/docs/Questioning.md

 Given the absence of free will there's probably no reason to believe in any religions founded in retribution and redemption.
 However, even if you're reluctant to accept that you are completely at the mercy of the laws of physics in which you exist, there is still not really any good reason to believe there's a god.
 I encourage you to [browse this site](https://whynogod.wordpress.com/) if you consider yourself a theist.
+While it is not exhaustive, it at least has the potential to expose you to new thoughts.
 If anything, consider it a *test of faith* in which God would look upon you with delight as you brave the temptations of doubt.

 TBA.